silvafj/BBK-MSCCS-2017-19/README.md

 	where you deem appropriate.
 (You are allowed to use other design patterns if you consider them necessary.)

 8. All of these parts of the coursework should be fully tested.

+## Submission

+As part of your portfolio your repository will be *cloned* at the appropriate due date and time.